makefile-inc/common/README.md

 - `bash` >= 4.X.X
 - `make`
 - `awk`.
 For MacOS should installed `gawk`
 - `curl` - it needs for download dependencies.
-By default, targes that needs curl check that its installed
+By default, targets that needs curl check that its installed
 - now we support only `Linux` and `MacOS` on `x86` and `ARM` 64-bits.